WildAid/wildaid.github.io/_posts/build_charts/2020-06-12-Create-Compliance.md

 1. Paste the Chart ID into your web application's src/config.js file under "boardings-count-chart".<BR><BR><BR><BR>

 1. Now let's create the "Violations" number.
-On the Charts Dashboard, mouse over the "Boardings" chart and click the three dots in the corner, then click "Duplicate Chart":<BR><BR>
+On the Charts Dashboard, mouse over the "Boardings" chart and select the three dots in the corner, then select "Duplicate Chart":<BR><BR>
 <img src="/assets/images/DuplicateBoardings.png" style="border:1px solid black" width="70%"><BR><BR>

 1. Set the title of the new, duplicated chart to "All Violations"